jopemachine-arvis/arvis/documents/workflow-intro.md

 `Scriptfilter` connects `script` to a command.

-and the items returned by the script appear in searchWindow, and the `action` is executed by clicking on them.
+and the items returned by the script appear in searchWindow, and the `action` is executed by double clicking on them (or press enter).

 `Hotkey` binds a specific key combination to a particular `action`.

-Arvis also supports "Double" modifier key combinations (e.g. `Double cmd`, `Double ctrl`..)

 ## arvis-workflow.json format